KawtharE/birdClicker/README.md

 ## Version 4 -- backboneJS
 ## Responsive Design

-Developing responsive solutions is one the most important step to the success of your application.
+Developing responsive solutions is one of the most important step to the success of your application.

 Now since the most used element in this application is images, we need to think about techniques to make our images responsive and most important we are displaying the same image in two different size, normal size in the display section and small size in the list scrollbar.

-First of all, the HTML structure is represented in placing the display section and the list section iside a container:
+First of all, the HTML structure is represented in placing the display section and the list section inside a container:

 		<div class="container">
 			<div class="display-bird"></div>
 			<div class="list-birds"></div>
 		</div>

-The rest is achieved in the CSS file, by affecting the *flex* value to the display property for the *container*, *justify-content* help us distribute the items inside the conatiner.
-For the elements inside the container, we are making their width responsive using the property *flex* which is better than using percentage width, by giving value 3 to the display section and 1 to the list section we are indicating that what ever the width of the DOM the display section will be 3 times bigger than the list section.
+The rest is achieved in the CSS file, by affecting the *flex* value to the display property for the *container* element, *justify-content* help us distribute the items inside the conatiner.
+For the elements inside the container, we are making their width responsive using the property *flex* which is better than using *percentage width*, by giving value 3 to the display section and 1 to the list section we are indicating that whatever the width of the DOM is, the display section will be 3 times bigger than the list section.

 		.container{
 			display: flex;